sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ## Testing

-MiniMCP comes with a comprehensive test suite of **654 tests** covering unit and integration testing across all components.
+MiniMCP comes with a comprehensive test suite of **645 tests** covering unit and integration testing across all components.
 The test suite validates MCP specification compliance, error handling, edge cases, and real-world scenarios.

 For detailed information about the test suite, coverage, and running tests, see the [Testing Documentation](./testing.md).

 ## Error Handling

+MiniMCP implements a centralized error handling mechanism following JSON-RPC 2.0 and MCP specifications.
+Errors are categorized into three types:

+### Protocol-Level Errors
+The `MiniMCP.handle()` method provides centralized exception handling that catches all MCP-related errors.
+Parse and message validation errors are re-raised as `InvalidMessageError` that transport layers must handle, while other errors are returned as formatted JSON-RPC error responses.
+As the specification

+### Tool Execution Errors
+As suggested by the MCP specification, tool execution errors are returned in the `CallToolResult` with `isError: true`.

+### Transport Error Handling
+HTTP transports catch `RequestValidationError` (header/version validation), `InvalidMessageError` (parse/JSON-RPC errors), and unexpected exceptions, returning appropriate HTTP status codes (400, 404, 422, 500) with JSON-RPC error bodies.
+Stdio transport catches all exceptions including `InvalidMessageError`, formats them as JSON-RPC errors, and writes them to stdout without terminating the connection.

 ## Examples

-### Math MCP server

-The [examples](../examples/minimcp/) include a [Math MCP server](../examples/minimcp/math_mcp/math_mcp.py) with prompts, resources and four tools (add, subtract, multiply, and divide) demonstrating how MiniMCP works with different transport mechanisms and frameworks.

 To run the examples, you’ll need a development setup.
 After cloning this repository, run the following command from the project root to set up the environment:

 ```bash
 uv sync --frozen --all-extras --dev
 ```

+### 1. Math MCP server

+[First set of example](../../examples/minimcp/math_mcp/) include a [Math MCP server](../examples/minimcp/math_mcp/math_mcp.py) with prompts, resources and four tools (add, subtract, multiply, and divide).
+The example demonstrate how MiniMCP works with different transport mechanisms and frameworks.

 The table below lists the available examples along with the commands to run them.